 After you have the dough rising, you’ll make the toppings.
 Being kind of like a bread pizza, the toppings can be whatever you choose.
 Traditionally, focaccia is topped with olives and chopped rosemary.
 That would be yummy.

-I chose caramelized onions, fresh chopped thyme, and grated Pecorino Romano cheese.
-This resulted in a delicious bread paired with olives, pickled cherry peppers, and a glass of wine.
+I chose caramelized onions, freshly chopped thyme, and grated Pecorino Romano cheese.
+This resulted in delicious bread when paired with olives, pickled cherry peppers, and a glass of wine.

 Some other topping ideas include: